 It takes around 1h30/2h to visit completely The Roman Bath, the visit itself wouldn’t be that long if it wasn’t for the audio guide.
-Which provide every pieces of information about each rooms (purpose, architecture, history…) and object displayed, it’s very interesting to be honest.
+Which provide every piece of information about each room (purpose, architecture, history…) and object displayed, it’s very interesting, to be honest.
 The audio guide is also free and available in several languages.

 It’s definitely worth to visit if you’re in town for a day (or even more!) even though the queue might be a little off-putting at first.

-Side note : At the end of the visit you can taste the water from the roman bath which is says to cure you from all kind of diseases – but, obviously it’s lukewarm, and it taste absolutely horrible.
+Side note: At the end of the visit you can taste the water from the Roman bath which is said to cure you of all kind of diseases – but, obviously it’s lukewarm, and it tastes absolutely horrible.
 You’ve been warned.

 Located right next to The Roman Bath, the Gothic style Abbey of Bath.

-Several kind of street artists are often around the Abbey performing and entertaining people.
+Several kinds of street artists are often around the Abbey performing and entertaining people.

-Queen Square is surrounded of Georgian houses.
-Also in the middle of the square you can find an obelisk to commemorate the visit of the Prince of Wales.
+Queen Square is surrounded by Georgian houses.
+Also in the middle of the square, you can find an obelisk to commemorate the visit of the Prince of Wales.

-You can see it on my other Bath Blog Post.
+You can see it in my other Bath Blog Post.